 There are 165 rooms in Hearst’s “ranch”, which includes a Main Building, three guest “cottages”, indoor and outdoor pools, a zoo, and other structures.
-The Main Building is Spanish medieval in style, with two church-like towers.
+The Main Building has the style of medieval Spanish buildings, with two church-like towers.
 It is made of reinforced concrete faced with stone and decorated with teak, iron, and painted tiles.
 The interior abounds with lush wood carvings, stonework, decorative painting, tapestries, and other medieval-inspired decoration.
 Hearst Castle also displays William Randolph Hearst’s art collection.
 Additionally, the ranch is famous for its two pools.
 The 345,000-gallon, outdoor Neptune Pool boasts an antique Greco-Roman temple front on one side.
 Meanwhile, the indoor Roman pool sparkles with vibrant blue-and-gold mosaics.
 Hearst Castle is now a state park, open to the public and offering tours.

 In addition to Hearst Castle, Julia Morgan built numerous other commercial and private structures for the Hearst family.
 She first met Phoebe Appleton Hearst (1842-1919), William Randolph Hearst’s mother, early in her career.
 She completed several successful projects for Phoebe, such as Alisomar, a rustic-but-elegant conference camp for the YWCA.
 Morgan eventually became the architect of choice for three generations of the Hearst family.